Bunny Rabbit Knitting Patterns

 Three of the cutest bunny rabbits you can imagine.
 Length Approx 15 inches, Arm span approx 11 inches

-Patterns are also available individually and the designer has many other cute designs at Mary Jane’s Tearoom You’ll fall in love!
+Patterns are available individually and the designer has many other cute designs at Mary Jane’s Tearoom You’ll fall in love!

 Straight from Wonderland, this White Rabbit in DK yarn is 18cm (7in).